-Fleming’s new, two–year diploma program focuses on the management of hotel and restaurant operations, foundation and professional skills required to begin a rewarding career in the hospitality sector.
+Fleming’s two–year diploma program focuses on the management of hotel and restaurant and foundation and professional skills required to begin a rewarding career in the hospitality sector.

 |Program Status:||Accepting Applications|